 This lake was sampled on [date and date] by the DEP [Tallahassee office or X Regional Operations Center (ROC)].
 Surface water [or other depth] samples were collected from the center of the lake [or other location if different] for analysis of [List analytes here (nutrients, chlorophyll a, color, etc.)] following DEP Standard Operating Procedures (SOPs; see http://dep.state.fl.us/water/sas/sop/sops.htm).
 Sampling and analyses met DEP quality assurance/quality control standards.
 Results were compared with applicable Class III [typically, but change if it’s another class] water quality criteria contained in 62-302, F.A.C., including nutrients, dissolved oxygen, and other indicators.

 Chlorophyll a is a measure of algal biomass in the water column.
 Chapter 62-302.531, F.A.C., provides numeric criteria for chlorophyll a, total nitrogen (TN), and total phosphorus (TP) in lakes, and is dependent upon the long term mean color and alkalinity of the lake (Table 1).
 If the annual geometric mean chlorophyll a (calculated with at least four samples, representing seasonal variability) does not exceed the chlorophyll a value for the lake type in Table 1, then the TN and TP criteria for that calendar year shall be the annual geometric means of lake TN and TP samples, subject to the minimum and maximum limits in Table 1.
 If there are insufficient data to calculate the annual geometric mean chlorophyll a for a given year or the annual geometric mean chlorophyll a exceeds the values in Table 1 for the lake type, then the applicable numeric interpretations for TN and TP shall be the minimum values in Table 1.
+Based on the color and alkalinity results presented in this report, Lake [Lake Name] is a low/high color, low/high alkalinity lake.

 Table 1.
 Numeric nutrient criteria in lakes, 62-302.531 (2)(b)(1), F.A.C.
 AGM = annual geometric mean